Band-Passes and Long Virtual Knot Concordance: Further Discussion

-For the closed case, are there any GPV finite-type invariants that are band-pass invariant?
-The answer is likely to be ``yes'', thus answering the original question from \cite{lou_cob}.
-A computer search could resolve it: compute the Polyak algebra modulo the image under the map $I$ of the band-pass moves.
-For the closed or long case, are there any GPV finite-type invariants that are concordance invariants?
-More generally, can the Vassiliev finite-type concordance invariants be classified?
+Here we have exclusively focused on the band-pass move for long virtual knots.
+For the closed case, are there any Goussarov-Polyak-Viro (GPV) finite-type invariants that are band-pass invariant?
+The answer is likely to be ``yes''.
+A computer search could resolve this question.
+One could compute the Polyak algebra modulo the image of the band-pass moves under the map $I$.

-Are there any non-slice non-classical knots of finite order in $\mathscr{VC}$?
-Is $\mathscr{VC}$ abelian (essentially posed by Turaev \cite{turaev_cobordism})?
-What is the ``kernel'' of the map $K \to \overline{K}$ under concordance?